hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 You can configure a session to run on a static port on your entry node.
 This is useful if you set up a firewall rule to allow traffic on specific ports only.
 Go back to the `[session]` section and have a look at the optional `listenHost` parameter.
+Uncomment it like shown in this example to provide your static port.

 ```toml
 [session]